 The following stories (see below) provide examples of implemented solar farms, including in Chile where the price of solar has fallen below that of conventional energy sources as they harness the incredible solar power of the Atacama Desert.
-Large-scale solar projects are increasingly being built around the US too, the most expansive project yet was built in snowy Minnesota.
+Large-scale solar projects are increasingly being built around the US too; the most expansive project yet was built in snowy Minnesota.
 Apple, paving the way for businesses, operates on 100% clean energy by integrating solar farms into their data centers.
 As solar energy becomes cheaper and more widespread, it will lead the way in a shift to renewable energies.
+This solution is one of the Drawdown Ecochallenge actions to reduce greenhouse gas emissions.

 Our issue area taxonomy was adapted from the PCS Taxonomy with definitions by the Foundation Center, which is licensed under Creative Commons Attribution Non Commercial 4.0 International License.